 - And now gently coming back to the breath.
 Just be mindful, breathing in and breathing out.
 Now as we begin to end this meditation on working with anxiety let’s take a moment to remember all those that are being challenged with these feelings, all those living with fear, worry—let us extend our well-wishes of healing, of peace, to all those living in fear.
 May we take these moments now to thank yourself for proactively turning into your fears and working with them.
 As we acclimate ourselves to our fears, may we not be so challenged by them.
 May all beings, wherever they are, may they be free from fear, and may all beings be at peace.

-A 20-Minute Meditation for Anxious Emotions
+A 20-Minute Meditation for Anxiety and Anxious Emotions

 A meditation from Bob Stahl involving deep investigation into the causes of anxious feelings so you can discover the story lines that trigger and drive your emotions.

-A Meditation for Anxious Emotions—Bob Stahl
+A Meditation for Anxiety and Anxious Emotions—Bob Stahl

 - Begin with a brief mindful check-in, taking a few minutes to acknowledge how you’re currently feeling in your body and mind…being mindful of whatever is in your awareness and letting it all be.
 There’s nothing that needs to be fixed, analyzed, or solved.
 Just allow your experience and let it be.
 Being present.